BTemuujin/Generate_amorphous_structures_with_Perlin_Noise_and_TDA/README.md

-# Amorphous Structure Generation via TDA-Optimized Perlin Noise by Temuujin Bayaraa
+# Amorphous Structure Generation via TDA-Optimized Perlin Noise

 This project provides a novel method for generating realistic amorphous (glassy) atomic structures by perturbing crystalline precursors using Perlin and Simplex noise.